Sanberstav/BTCTools/README.md

 + BTC Tools will automatically import the current computer network segment as IP scan range.
 If the IP range is correct, you can click the Scan Miner button to start scanning the miners.
 + If the IP address range is incorrect, you can double-click or right-click the item in the IP Address Range box to make changes.
 You can also click “+” to add a new range of IP addresses, or “-” to remove.

-# Search for ASICs using BTCTool.
+# Search for ASICs using Tools.
 Then, to search for ASICs, you should click on the “Scan” button, the field of which will search for ASICs.
 As the program runs, the progress in the bar next to the button will change.
 All this time, the program will scan the network, loading it, which is why it is worth turning off all programs and unnecessary devices from this network so as not to load the network and so that the check (scan) is successful.
 ![image](https://user-images.githubusercontent.com/98730417/212393216-861cd3df-6a17-429b-943f-a257ee68eb04.png)